CONFERENCES, SYMPOSIA AND RESEARCH OPPORTUNITIES

 Students also have the opportunity to conduct research with Catholic Law faculty members engaged in projects all over the world and with faculty members from non-U.S. academic institutions.
 This unique outreach provides students with research opportunities within and outside of the United States with experts in many areas of the law.
 Projects have included the development of human rights laws and policies in transitional countries and clinical legal education in Central and Eastern Europe.

-In 1992, the Law School launched the International Business and Trade Summer Law Program in Krakow, Poland, in cooperation with the prestigious Jagiellonian University.
+In 1992, the Law School launched the International Business and Trade Summer Law Program in Kraków, Poland, in cooperation with the prestigious Jagiellonian University.
 At the time, Poland was a country in transition, making it an ideal site for the study of comparative law, international constitutional law, and business and trade.
 Today, Poland has emerged as one of the most dynamic economies in the European Union, attracting investment from Germany, China, the United States and many other countries.
-Foreign
+Foreign investment has driven down labor costs, raised productivity, and contributed to the transformation of Poland into a successful market economy.

 THE INTERNATIONAL HUMAN RIGHTS SUMMER LAW PROGRAM IN ROME, ITALY

 Students participating in the International Human Rights Summer Law Program in Rome, Italy, earn four credits over a concentrated three-week program of study.
 Students will study and live in Rome, the Eternal City, which is home to the Holy See, a major international advocate for human rights and provider of humanitarian relief throughout the world.
-Rome is also the headquarters of the United Nations’ Food and Agricultural Organization as well as other legal and humanitarian institutions of interest to those studying human rights.
+Rome is the headquarters of the United Nations’ Food and Agricultural Organization as well as other legal and humanitarian institutions of interest to those studying human rights.
 In addition, Rome’s historical, cultural, religious, and legal significance make it a perfect setting for a concentrated study of human rights law.

 INTERNATIONAL LAW STUDENT ASSOCIATION